School of Medicine

 ANESTH 5576 Pharmacology for Anesthesiologist Assistants II Credit: 1

-This is a one credit hour course designed for the M.S. in Anesthesia Program.
-The course prepares students to apply knowledge of pharmacotherapy to anesthesia care by taking into account type of surgery and patient coexisting diseases.
+This course prepares students to apply knowledge of pharmacotherapy to anesthesia care by taking into account type of surgery and patient coexisting diseases.

 ANESTH 5577 Methods of Anesthesia II Credits: 3